lightning/bolts/02-peer-protocol.md

   - Select a signature for validation:
     - if the local output amount is dust:
       - MUST use `closer_no_closee`.
-    - otherwise, if it considers the closee output amount uneconomic:
+    - otherwise, if it considers the closee output amount uneconomic AND its `scriptpubkey` is not `OP_RETURN`:
       - MUST use `closer_no_closee`.
     - otherwise, if `closer_and_closee` is present:
       - MUST use `closer_and_closee`.